TaceoLabs/co-snarks/book/src/mpc.md

 The general structure of a Kogge-Stone adder to add two binary values $x, y$ is to first compute $p[i] = x[i] \oplus y[i]$ and $g[i] = x[i] \wedge y[i]$, where $x[i]$ is the $i$-th bit of $x$.
 Then, $p$ and $g$ are combined using a circuit with logarithmic depth (in the bitsize).
 This circuit is implemented in the `kogge_stone_inner` function.

 For binary subtraction circuits, we basically compute an addition circuit with the two's complement of $y$.
 Thus, we essentially compute $2^k + x - y$.
 If $y$ is public, the $2^k - y$ can directly be computed and the result is just fed into the Kogge-Stone adder.
 If $y$ is shared, we invert all $k$ bits and set the carry-in flag for the Kogge-Stone adder.
 This simulates two's complement calculation.
 The set carry-in flag has the following effects: First, $g[0]$ must additionally be XORed by $P[0]$.
-Finally, the LSB of the result of the Kogge-Stone circuit needs to be flipped
+Finally, the LSB of the result of the Kogge-Stone circuit needs to be flipped.

 ### Reconstruction